Screeki/Simple-boxnovel.com-parser/README.md

 # Simple-boxnovel.com-parser
-Builded for windows.
+Build for windows.
 Path : Exe Build-> main.exe

+After insert all data throught console in directory will be created "NotTranslated.docx"